 II.
-Funding Agreements Between Self-Governance Tribes and non-BIA Bureaus of the Department of the Interior for Fiscal Year 2010
+Funding Agreements Between Self-Governance Tribes and Non-BIA Bureaus of the Department of the Interior for Fiscal Year 2012

-A. Bureau of Land Management (none) B. Bureau of Reclamation (5)
+- A. Bureau of Land Management (1) Council of Athabascan Tribal Governments

+- B. Bureau of Reclamation (5)

-Gila River Indian Community Chippewa Cree Tribe of Rocky Boy's Reservation
+Gila River Indian Community

+Chippewa Cree Tribe of Rocky Boy's

+Reservation

-Hoopa Valley Tribe Karuk Tribe of California Yurok Tribe
+Hoopa Valley Tribe

+Karuk Tribe of California

+Yurok Tribe

-- C. Bureau of Ocean Energy Management, Regulation and Enforcement (none) - D. Office of Natural Resources Revenue (ONRR) (none) - E. National Park Service (3) Grand Portage Band of Lake Superior
+- C. Office of Natural Resources Revenue (none)

+- D. National Park Service (3)

+Grand Portage Band of Lake Superior

+Chippewa Indians

-Chippewa Indians Lower Elwha S'Klallam Tribe Yurok Tribe
+Lower Elwha S'Klallam Tribe

+Yurok Tribe

-F. Fish and Wildlife Service (2) Council of Athabascan Tribal Governments
+- E. Fish and Wildlife Service (2) Council of Athabascan Tribal Governments

-Confederated Salish and Kootenai Tribes of the Flathead Reservation

-G. U.S. Geological Survey (none) H. Office of the Special Trustee for
+Confederated Salish and Kootenai Tribes of the Flathead Reservation F. U.S. Geological Survey (none)

-American Indians (1) Confederated Salish and Kootenai Tribes of the Flathead Reservation
+G. Office of the Special Trustee for American Indians (1) Confederated Salish and Kootenai Tribes of the Flathead Reservation

 III.
-Eligible Programs of the Department of the Interior non-BIA Bureaus
+Eligible Programs of the Department of the Interior Non-BIA Bureaus

 Below is a listing by bureau of the types of non-BIA programs, or portions thereof, that may be eligible for self-governance funding agreements because they are either "otherwise available to Indians" under Title I and not precluded by any other law, or may have "special geographic, historical, or cultural significance" to a participating tribe.
-The lists represent the most current information on programs potentially available to tribes under a self-governance funding agreement.
+The list represents the most current information on programs potentially available to tribes under a self-governance funding agreement.

 The Department will also consider for inclusion in funding agreements other programs or activities not listed below, but which, upon request of a self-governance tribe, the Department determines to be eligible under either sections 403(b)(2) or 403(c) of the Act.
-Tribes with an interest in such potential agreements are encouraged to begin discussions with the appropriate non-
+Tribes with an interest in such potential agreements are encouraged to begin discussions with the appropriate non-BIA bureau.

-BIA bureau.